lana-k/sqliteviz/How-to-get-result-set-suitable-for-graph-visualisation.md

 Let's say you want to build a graph with houses and students as nodes, where each house is linked with its students.

 We are going to use [json_object][2] function to form JSONs.
-The result set should contain both nodes and edges and we have to provide a field indicating that (0 - for nodes and 1 - for edges).
+The result set should contain both nodes and edges and we have to provide a field indicating if the record represents a node (0) or and edge (1).
 Let's provide it as 'object_type':

 ```sql
 SELECT json_object('object_type', 0)